sergio-nunez-meneses/test-php-api/README.md

 define('OKTASECRET', '');
 ```

-Finally, to test the Okta authorization, copy and paste the following command lines in your terminal:
+Finally, to test the Okta authorization, change directory to ```public``` and paste the following line in your terminal:
 ```
-cd public
 php client.php
 ```